taimurmshah/personal-metrics/docs/technical_architecture.md

     *   Interacts with the Backend API for authentication and saving session data.
     *   Manages local timer state (start, pause, resume, stop).
     *   Securely stores the API session token (e.g., using AsyncStorage or a secure storage solution for React Native).
+    *   **Weekly Summary Panel & Analytics Screens (NEW):**
+        * Displays a 7-day bar graph and average on the Timer screen.
+        * Navigates to a dedicated Analytics screen with interactive charts for multiple date ranges.
+        * Fetches aggregated data from the new analytics API endpoints.
 *   **Backend API (`Node.js`/`TypeScript` on `Vercel`):**
     *   Provides RESTful endpoints for the iOS app.
     *   Handles Google ID token verification (potentially via `Supabase` Auth helpers).